Stability analysis of a stochastic port-Hamiltonian car-following model: Abstract

 By using this inequality, it holds

 where at the last step we use \eqref{equ:simple}.

 \end{proof}

 The Hamiltonian structure holds thanks to the skew symmetric matrix $J$ and the Hamiltonian operator $H$.
-The speed difference terms of the car-following model are part of the dissipation matrix $R$ in the port-Hamiltonian formulation, while the \textit{optimal velocity} function takes the role of an input control $g$ operating dynamically as feedback in the system \cite{ortega2001putting}.
-The resulting pHS is an input-state-output port-Hamiltonian system with no interaction port \cite[Eq.~(29)]{van2006port}, having linear structure and dissipation components.
-In addition to the functional system modelling, control gain, and preservation of physical quantities, the technical advantages of pHS lie in the direct calculation of the Hamiltonian and system output by energy balance (see \eqref{EnergyBalance}).
+The speed difference terms of the car-following model are part of the dissipation matrix $R$ in the port-Hamiltonian formulation, while the \textit{optimal velocity} function takes the role of an input control matrix $G$ acting dynamically as feedback in the system \cite{ortega2001putting}.
+The resulting pHS is an input-state-output port-Hamiltonian system without interaction port \cite[Eq.~(29)]{van2006port}, with linear structure and dissipation components.
+In addition to the functional system modelling, control gain, and preservation of physical quantities, the technical advantages of pHS lie in the direct calculation of the Hamiltonian and system output by energy balance (see \eqref{EnergyBalance} below).
 It is worth noting that the model is based on the speeds of and distances to the nearest neighbours, which can be measured autonomously using sensors.
 This allows direct applications for adaptive cruise control systems.
-Further remarks on the microscopic model and its port-Hamiltonian formulation are given below. \begin{itemize} \item The \textit{optimal velocity model} of Bando et al.\ \cite{Bando1995} and the \textit{full velocity difference model} of Jiang et a. \cite{jiang2001full} have a port-Hamiltonian structure with linear potential function $V(x)\propto x$ (see, e.g., \cite{knorn2014passivity}).
-In contrast, the port-Hamiltonian formulation Eq.~\eqref{PHS} of the car-following model Eq.~\eqref{modn} is valid for any potential function $V$. \item The model is purely Hamiltonian (the energy is conserved) if $\beta=\gamma=\sigma=0$.
-Depending on the initial conditions, the system can oscillate and describe limit cycles in this particular conserved deterministic case.
-If $\beta=\gamma=0$ and $\sigma>0$, the system, warmed by the noise and without dissipation, diverges.
-As we will see in Sec.~\ref{stab}, some conditions on the model parameters are necessary for the system to be stable. \item The model is Hamiltonian-dissipative if $\gamma=0$.
-The system is no longer port-Hamiltonian since the input control port $g$ and the output port $h$ are zero. \end{itemize}
+Further remarks on the microscopic model and its port-Hamiltonian formulation are given below.